jyyulab/scMINER/docs/docs/PBMC-12k.md

 ```
 ![](./plots/3_0_MICA_k8.png)

 ### Marker gene highlighting
 {: no_toc }

-Picked marker genes could be visualized on t-SNE scatterplot, heatmap or violinplot.
-This will help pick up a reasonable number of cluster.
+Picked marker genes could be visualized on t-SNE scatterplot, violin plot or heatmap via function `feature_highlighting`, `feature_vlnplot` and `feature_heatmap`.
+This will not only help cluster annotation, but also identify optimal number of clusters as well.

 ```R
 gn.sel<-c("CD3D","CD27","IL7R","SELL","CCR7","IL32","GZMA",